Learn how First Nation’s people cared for the land and helped it recover and rejuvenate.

 Kristi Lee is an Indigenous Ranger for ACT Parks and Conservation, who will take the audience on a journey of discovery through Tidbinbilla Nature Reserve.
 She will take you to a grass tree site and show you local native plants and animals specific to the area.

 Talent: Kristi is a descendant of the Githabul people of the Woodenbong and Muli Muli communities of Northern NSW.
 She has a Bachelor of Science degree and studied ecology and conservation management at the ANU.
 She works as the Indigenous Ranger at Tidbinbilla Nature Reserve (ACT PCS) and has a passion for native wildlife, bush food and medicine plants, and traditional land management practices, such as cultural burning.

 Kristi received the ‘Caring for Country’ award at 2019 ACT NAIDOC Awards.

-Share the traditional use of bush tucker and its modern-day practice.
+Sharing the traditional knowledge of bush tucker and how these recipes can be adapted to modern-day practice

 Video Workshop 1.
 Adam Shipp and Richie Allan’s Buru